alexzou08/alexzou08/README.md

 Object Oriented Design / System Design / Data Structures and Algorithms Spring / React / Shell

-- 🔭 Java is the programming language that I have been using recently
+- 🔭 Java is the programming language that I have been using the most recently
 - 👯 I’m looking to develop applications that are user-friendly and useful
 - 🤔 I’m seeking a job in Canada as a software development engineer
 - 📫 How to reach me: